McGovern Park: Railway Cup Final 2009

 On the 125th anniversary of the GAA, it was decided that the Railway Cup final of 2009 would be held in England.
 GAA president Christy Cooney said that this was because of England's Gaelic Development:

 "It's one way of acknowledging and supporting the games in Britain by having such a high profile final here with the quality players that we have.

 "Secondly Britain were keen to organise a celebration for the 125th year.
 We’re thrilled to be staging the final here and the players will be thrilled to come and play here."

 There was, on the night before the match, a gala ceremony, with tickets costing £50.
 The Irish ambassador to United Kingdom was there, with numerous other Irish diplomatic and Gaelic games players present.
-The game was held the next day, with Ulster narrowly winning by three points, which upset predictions that it would be game belonging to Munster.
+The game was held the next day, with Ulster narrowly winning by three points, which upset predictions that Munster would win.

 Pandemic

 During the COVID-19 pandemic in London, McGovern Park went six months without a competitive game, as did the entire UK, with Ruislip hosting a hurling match to resume in September 2020.